Paul Chirakkarode: Academic activities

-Paul Chirakkarode served as faculty in various academic Institutions in India such as the United Theological College in Bangalore, Dalit Open University in Andhara Pradesh, Gurukkal Theological College in Chennai, and Ambedkar Academy in New Delhi.
+Chirakkarode served as faculty in various academic Institutions in India such as the United Theological College in Bangalore, Dalit Open University in Andhara Pradesh, Gurukkal Theological College in Chennai, and Ambedkar Academy in New Delhi.
 Considering his lifetime contribution to literature and social studies, the Anglican Academy of Religious Studies, Philadelphia, honored him by awarding a doctoral degree in June 2006.

 Human rights activities

-As a human rights activist Paul Chirakkarode stood strongly along with the crusade of the downtrodden people in India and their socio-cultural revolts in modern times.
+As a human rights activist Chirakkarode stood strongly along with the crusade of the downtrodden people in India and their socio-cultural revolts in modern times.
 He was one among the leaders of Guruvayoor Padhayathra conducted by Indian Dalit Federation demanding the abolition of separate and, discriminatory feedings systems existed in Guruvayoor temple under the chains of caste system.
-The much debated agitation was conducted by the Indian Dalit Federation, a Social Organization in 1983.
-In 1989, Paul Chirakkarode lead a tribal march from Sulthan Batheri to Trivandrum, demanding the alienated land for the tribal people of Kerala.
+The much-debated agitation was conducted by the Indian Dalit Federation, a social organization in 1983.
+In 1989, Chirakkarode lead a tribal march from Sulthan Batheri to Trivandrum, demanding the alienated land for the tribal people of Kerala.
 This agitation is considered as first emergence of tribal movement in Kerala for their alienated land.
 He was one among the leaders who took initiative in the formation of NAPM in associated with the noted environment activist Medha Patkar.
 He was also in the leadership of Indian Labour Party and Bahujana Samaj Party during its formation in Kerala.